infinitered/ignite/docs/Components-Switch.md

 ### `onToggle`

-The `onToggle` prop is a function that is called when the switch is toggled.
+The `onToggle` optional prop is a callback function that is called when the switch is toggled.
 This is useful for updating the state of the switch.
+Note that while not strictly required, it is necessary to make the component interactable.

 ```tsx
 <Switch value={switch} onToggle={() => setSwitch(!switch)} />